 The landscape of online remote work has become a promising solution for many college students, stay-at-home parents, and employees looking to make a shift in their careers.
 Today, it's easier than ever to find a remote position that offers flexibility and a better work-life balance.

 As a result, the rise of online job scams has also increased.
-Cybercrime is become a critical issue for many job seekers looking to jump back into the workforce, and the frustrations that go along with it are endless.
+Cybercrime has become a critical issue for many job seekers looking to jump back into the workforce, and the frustrations that go along with it are endless.

-How do you protect yourself and your identity with so much uncertainty about falling victim to a potential job scam?
+How do you protect yourself and your identity with uncertainty about falling victim to a potential job scam?
 We've dug deep to find the six easiest ways to spot a possible job scam and what you should do to avoid them.